locate the nbn™ HFC connection box

 Plug the included black power cable from the power port on the back of the HFC Connection Box.
 Plug the other end of the power cable into a power wall outlet in your home and switch the powerpoint on.

 You will now need to wait for all four lights (POWER, DOWNSTREAM, UPSTREAM, ONLINE) on the front of the HFC Connection Box to turn solid green.
 This may take up to 10 minutes.
 DO NOT UNPLUG THE DEVICE DURING THIS TIME.

 If the POWER, DOWNSTREAM, UPSTREAM, ONLINE lights on the front of the HFC Connection Box do not turn solid green within 10 minutes, please contact our support team for troubleshooting.

-connect your modem/router to the nbn™ HFC connection box
+connect your MATE modem to the nbn™ HFC connection box